MicrosoftDocs/azure-stack-docs/azure-stack/includes/event-hubs-secret-rotation-related-known-issues.md

 - Applicable: all versions
 - Cause: Administrative alerts are not currently integrated
-- Remediation: Complete the process in [How to rotate secrets for Event Hubs on Azure Stack Hubs](../operator/event-hubs-rp-rotate-secrets.md) on a regular basis, ideally every 6 months.
+- Remediation: Complete the process in [How to rotate secrets for Event Hubs on Azure Stack Hubs](../operator/event-hubs-rp-rotate-secrets.md) regularly, ideally every six months.

 ### Data plane clusters are in an unhealthy state with all nodes in warning state